 Oct.
 2014 Sale on some remaining stock.

-I have some 2 and 3 foot triangle looms that I would like to sell out.
+I have some 2 ft. & 3 ft. fine sett triangle looms that I would like to sell.
 These are non-adjustable, Oak wood triangle looms with the Hideaway Homestead brand woodburned on the frame.
 Good quality looms.
-Right now, Sept 28, 2014, they are listed on Etsy.
-Here are the Etsy listing prices:
+Right now, Oct.
+1, 2014, the 2 ft fine sett trilooms are listed on Etsy for $79 each.
+3 of these available.
+The 3 ft. fine sett triloom is $99.00 and I have 2 of these.
+I can't make adjustable trilooms with the fine spacing; as the side rail spacing (1/4") doesn't allow room for the adjustment holes.

 You could go to Etsy right now and buy any of these.
 Shipping there is $12.50 each loom which may not cover the shipping depending on your location but that is what i entered.
 Because Etsy shops have to have a 'one side fits all' shipping cost.
 If you bought more than one I can modify the combined shipping cost for you.
 You should 'convo' (Etsy member messaging) me in that case.

 I have always had some customers who preferred doing business through the mail and sending Money Orders for payment.
 This is kind of like going back to the old ways, but it works every time it is tried.
 If you want to do business this way, contact me and I will remove a listing from Etsy or Ebay and sell it to you directly - at a 10 % discount if payment is sent via the mail.
 As of Nov.
 2013, I have an email address you can use to contact me.
 It is: email@example.com We can use the telephone to communicate also after we make contact.

-Buy one directly from me, paying through snail mail, save 10%.
+Buy one directly from me, paying through snail mail, save 10% off the Etsy shop price.
 Shipping will be exact cost to me, no handling or packaging charge.
-UPS shipping or USPS possible for these 2 and 3 foot sizes.
+UPS shipping or USPS possible for these 2 & 3 ft sizes.